Acme United (NYSEAMERICAN:ACU) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research report issued to clients and investors on Monday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a report issued on Sunday morning.
+The firm issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last released its quarterly earnings data on Friday, April 22nd.
-The company reported $0.22 earnings per share for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
+Acme United (NYSEAMERICAN:ACU – Get Rating) last announced its quarterly earnings results on Friday, April 22nd.
+The company reported $0.22 EPS for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
+The firm had revenue of $43.33 million during the quarter.
 Acme United had a net margin of 7.54% and a return on equity of 19.21%.

-The business had revenue of $43.33 million during the quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of ACU.
+Renaissance Technologies LLC increased its position in Acme United by 4.3% during the third quarter.
+Renaissance Technologies LLC now owns 187,695 shares of the company’s stock worth $6,145,000 after acquiring an additional 7,800 shares during the period.
+Advisor Group Holdings Inc. increased its position in Acme United by 64.4% during the third quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after acquiring an additional 1,091 shares during the period.
+Ridgewood Investments LLC increased its position in Acme United by 94.5% during the fourth quarter.
+Ridgewood Investments LLC now owns 22,999 shares of the company’s stock worth $775,000 after acquiring an additional 11,174 shares during the period.
+Dimensional Fund Advisors LP increased its position in Acme United by 0.9% during the third quarter.
+Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock worth $5,837,000 after acquiring an additional 1,671 shares during the period.
+Finally, BlackRock Inc. increased its position in Acme United by 443.2% during the third quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after acquiring an additional 5,340 shares during the period.
+Institutional investors own 59.98% of the company’s stock.

 Acme United Corporation supplies first aid and safety, cutting, sharpening, and measuring products to the school, home, office, hardware, sporting goods, and industrial markets in the United States, Canada, Europe, and internationally.
 The company offers scissors, shears, knives, rulers, pencil sharpeners, paper trimmers, safety cutters, lettering products, glue guns, and other craft products under the Westcott brand name; and cutting tools under the Clauss brand.